szeting/DataMining/README.md

 <li>https://drive.google.com/file/d/1sRnFG-cvyZrPUOSDepIaTRPeyCCjlfoc/view?usp=sharing </li>\

 Online Assessment 1: Preprocessing
 <li>The script can be found in online assessment1_Data Mining Folder.
-The preprocess including data integretion, replace missing values, <li>remove missing value, change the format for the attributes,remove unnecessary columns and so on. </li>\
+The preprocess including data integretion, replace missing values, remove missing value, change the format for the attributes,remove unnecessary columns and so on. </li>\

 Milestone 3: Access hive data warehouse by using python
 <li>The video how we access the data from hive data warehouse by using python.</li>